Tweetsie Railroad: General information

 In addition to the Wild West train adventure and the amusement rides, Tweetsie Railroad has a variety of live entertainment shows.
-The park hosts numerous special events each season, including Letterland-themed days in May for school groups, a week-long "Day Out With Thomas" event in June featuring Thomas the Tank Engine and a nighttime "Ghost Train" Halloween event in October.
+The park hosts numerous special events each season, including Letterland-themed days in May for school groups, a week-long "Day Out With Thomas" event in June featuring Thomas the Tank Engine,a nighttime "Ghost Train" Halloween event in late September and October, and the "Tweetsie Christmas" event running from Thanksgiving weekend until the end of December.

 Steam Locomotive Shop

 Tweetsie Railroad has its own locomotive workshop to maintain its two locomotives as well as providing repair, parts and overhaul services for other narrow-gauge steam locomotives from several different theme parks such as Busch Gardens, Dollywood, Six Flags, and Walt Disney World.
 The railroad also currently handles parts, restoration and service of steam locomotives built by Crown Metal Products, having purchased the necessary tooling, jigs, inventory and rights in 2004.